 When comparing Mutt vs Alpine, the Slant community recommends Mutt for most people.
-In the question“What are the best Linux email clients?”
-Mutt is ranked 3rd while Alpine is ranked 7th.
+In the question“What are the best native e-mail clients for Linux?”
+Mutt is ranked 3rd while Alpine is ranked 11th.

 Ranked in these QuestionsQuestion Ranking